dps923/winter2020/topics/info-project-template-core-data.md

 The app delegate passes on a "manager" reference to the first active controller.
 Then, this reference *must* get passed on to *all other* controllers.

-"List" controllers (typically of type `UITableViewController`) use a *fetched results controller*, for which we use the initialism "frc".
+"List" controllers (typically of type `UITableViewController`) that get their data from the Core Data technologies will use a *fetched results controller*, for which we use the initialism "frc".

 An frc is a wonderful and awesome object.
 [Among other features](https://developer.apple.com/documentation/coredata/nsfetchedresultscontroller), it efficently manages the results from a fetch request (see below for info about that), and organizes the results in a way that easily binds to the table view cells.
 It also automatically updates the list (table view cells) if/when data changes.